Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``SigningData``
 ^^^^^^^^^^^^^^^

-Signing data contains a metadata for the signature that is used to check whether the signed message is designated for the right contract and entrypoint, and it is not expired.
+Signing data contains metadata for the signature that is used to check whether the signed message is designated for the correct contract and entrypoint, and that it is not expired.

 It is serialized as :ref:`CIS-4-ContractAddress` (``contract_address``), :ref:`CIS-4-EntrypointName` (``entrypoint``), :ref:`CIS-4-Nonce` (``nonce``), and :ref:`CIS-4-Timestamp` (``timestamp``)::